Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Calibration procedure：

-   1.After receiving the websocket l2update data flow, cache the data.
+1. After receiving the websocket Level 2 data flow, cache the data.

-2.Initiate a REST (GET /api/v1/market/orderbook/level2_100?symbol=<symbol>) request to get the snapshot data of l2 order book.
+2. Initiate a [REST](#get-full-order-book-aggregated) request to get the snapshot data of Level 2 order book.

-3.Playback  the cached l2update data flow and find the sequence of the snapshot (range of location: sequence_start to sequence_end in l2update ).
-Discard all the l2update prior to sequence_start, then playback the change to snapshot.
+3. Playback the cached Level 2 data flow.

-4.Put the new l2update data flow to the local snapshot to ensure that the sequence_start of the new l2update links up with the sequence_end of the previous l2update.
+4. Apply the new Level 2 data flow to the local snapshot to ensure that the sequence of the new Level 2 update lines up with the sequence of the previous Level 2 data.
+Discard all the message prior to that sequence, and then playback the change to snapshot.

-5.Update the level2 full data based on sequence according to the size.
+5. Update the level2 full data based on sequence according to the size.
 If the price is 0, ignore the messages and update the sequence.
 If the size=0, update the sequence and remove the price of which the size is 0 out of level 2.
 For other cases, please update the price.

-Subsequent updates will have the type l2update.
-The property changes of l2updates is an array with [price, size,sequence] tuples.
-Please note that size is the updated size at that price level, not a delta.
-A size of "0" indicates the price level can be removed.

 **Example**